 UiO:Energy supports interdisciplinary research initiatives across the University of Oslo.
-Our grants fall into three categories, all with the aim to develop more sustainable energy systems.
+Our grants support activities that aim to develop knowledge that will fascilitate the transition towards more sustainable energy systems.

 Grants for international mobility and collaboration